-State civil service employees are entitled to receive their state salary for the first 30 calendar days, including weekends, while on long-term or short-term military leave for active duty, provided they meet the qualifying service criteria for the military leave taken.
+State civil service employees are entitled to receive their state salary for the first 30 calendar days, including weekends, while on active duty, including National Guard inactive duty training provided they meet the qualifying service criteria for the military leave taken.

 Payments for the first 30 calendar days are per fiscal year.
 The actual amount of payment to which the employee is entitled depends on whether active duty is for more or less than 30 calendar days and whether the employee has already been paid a portion of the 30 calendar days in the same fiscal year.
 Employees may not receive more than 30 calendar days of pay in one fiscal year.
 Information regarding active duty crossing two fiscal years is addressed below.
 Employees on military leave who elect to use leave credits to cover all or part of their military leave are subject to similar treatment as others on formal leaves of absence, such as FMLA, therefore, California Code of Regulation, title 2, section 599.785 (continuity of dock) is not applicable.

 Employees who receive active military duty orders for six months or less are entitled to 30 calendar days of pay.
 In order to qualify for payment, the employee must have at least one year of state service or a combination of active military service and state service equivalent to at least one year of service immediately prior to the effective date of the active military duty orders.